AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

     ![](images/translation-mark-in-sync.png){width="550" align="left"}

-1. Click **Force Sync**.
+1. Select **Force Sync**.
 It sets the status to In sync for the selected Out of sync assets.

 >[!NOTE]
 >